Even the healthiest divorces can have adverse effects on your children.

 Sign Up to Be a Volunteer

 Whether your kids are young or are heading off to college, encouraging them to volunteer can do wonders for their daily life, social circle, and confidence — all of which can positively impact their academics.
+[Ed.
+To read what volunteers had to say about their experiences and how they benefited from volunteering, see “Volunteers Share Their Stories“.]
 When kids and teens engage with activities they enjoy and feel somewhat in control of their lives, they may have an easier time focusing on their other responsibilities, like schoolwork.

 If you have a super busy schedule and can’t carve out time right now for volunteering commitments, make a point to go green at home.
 Teach your kids about recycling, give them goals to reach (like using five fewer trash bags per month by recycling more), and treat them to something special when they hit their target.
 Giving your kids something new to focus on and a way to spend part of their time at home may keep them from worrying about the divorce.